 The following comments are made after reviewing the series “Public Order” by Sarah Pickering, available from her website (1)

 Approaching this exercise after having read the relevant passages of the course guide is quite challenging, given that I already knew what to expect when looking for these images in Sarah Pickering’s website.
 Her website provides a link to the series (1), but this includes a slide show of the images with no explanation or background, other than the title to the picture and the date it was taken.
-Trying to look at these pictures objectively, right from the first image it is clear something is off.
+Looking at these pictures objectively, right from the first image it is clear something is off.
 The starting picture is titled “Denton Underground Station” (link), which people familiar with London will have trouble recognising, as it does not exist.
 If that clue was not enough, the buildings running along the side street are all in profile and is clear that they only consist of a front wall: these are clearly fake buildings in a fake area of London.
 We know from the outset the scenery is fabricated, but we do not know what it is.
-Subsequent pictures continue to give up clues (like boarded up windows) that something it off, but throughout the series it is not clearly indicated that these are police training grounds, with Pickering giving this up slowly instead.
+Subsequent pictures continue to give up clues (like boarded up windows) that something is off, but throughout the series it is not clearly indicated that these are police training grounds, with Pickering giving this up slowly instead.
 The earliest indication we have of this comes from the picture “Guards / Violent Man” (link), where riot gear can be seen through one of the doorways in this indoors shot.
 Further clues are provided in later pictures, such as “High Street (Barricade)” (link), and “River Way (Roadblock)”(link).
 Knowing in advance that these pictures are about police training grounds takes away the mystery from the viewer, but anyone paying attention to the visual elements without that knowledge could also conclude that these were pictures of a large film set (see for instance “Magdalen Green” (link), where the fake house is built indoors, like if it was within a giant sound stage).

 The pictures are detached and calm.
 There are a record of a place, which is shot as straight as possible.
 The sensation I get is that something seem to have happened in this place (there is rubble on the floor in some of the pictures and there is no person in sight), perhaps some sort of riot (or the filming of it), but that all is over and now everything is in peace.
 There is no explanation as to how this peace was achieved and this adds a degree of anxiety in the viewer.